mpdev10/mpdev10/README.md

 ## Current job

-I work as a software developer at NetworkedAssets.
-I primarily use **Kotlin** for backend development (and sometimes other languages from JVM ecosystem), along with **Spring/Spring Boot** as a framework.
+I work as a senior java developer at Tooploox.
-Occasionally, I also work on frontend tasks using **Vue**, but my main focus is on backend work.
-Additionally, sometimes I handle ops tasks, where I utilize **Ansible** and **Pulumi** with **Typescript**, along with AWS as the cloud platform.

 ## Personal stuff highlights